MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 ## Upload an error report

-Handled errors are only supported for Xamarin, Unity, WPF, and WinForms apps today.
+Handled errors are only supported for Xamarin, Unity, UWP, WPF, and WinForms apps today.
 To upload an error report, make sure the log type is set to "handledError".

 ```shell